 And they assume this prerogative without any regard for the Cubans who have been toiling at home, waiting for their opportunity to govern their country.
 But, at this rate, a well-indoctrinated Elian Gonzalez will be Cuban dictator before Miami Cubans are disabused of their antic pining for their paradise lost….

 Monday, February 25, 2008 at 5:30 AMI really enjoy cinema.
 And I appreciate the attention the Oscars often give to good but relatively unseen films like Atonement.
 Unfortunately, with all due respect to critics and members of the Academy of Motion Picture Arts and Sciences (the Academy), how much a film makes, not whether the Academy awards it an Oscar, is the generally recognized measure of its success.
+Especially since winning an Oscar is more the result of crass political campaigning than any assessment of artistic achievement.

 Indeed, it might surprise, if not disillusion, many of you to learn that studios covet an Oscar for Best Picture primarily because – as Sumner Redstone, the owner of Paramount, conceded in a moment of extraordinary candor – it guarantees millions more in box office receipts.